 ViTAL AND DIGNIFIED aID

 While waiting for this dead-end situation to pass, they try to remain level-headed and concentrate on protecting their families.
-To help them, SOLIDARITÉS INTERNATIONAL teams provide them with vital and dignified access to drinking water, hygiene and sanitation, food and also shelter.
+To help them, SOLIDARITÉS INTERNATIONAL teams provide them with vital and dignified access to drinking water, sanitation and hygiene, food and also shelter.
 Our teams are often the first neutral and impartial people they come into contact with, and they try hard to listen and understand their main needs so as to offer the appropriate assistance.

 Hit by natural disasters